-Warren Frost: ‘Twin Peaks & Seinfeld’ Actor Passes
+Warren Frost: ‘Twin Peaks’ & ‘Seinfeld’ Actor Passes

 — MLB Pipeline (@MLBPipeline) February 17, 2017

-Warren Frost is survived by another son, Scott who is a novelist and photographer.
+Warren Frost is survived by another son, Scott, who is a novelist and photographer.
 Scott Frost has written for shows like Babylon 5.
-Frost’s daughter, Lindsay Frost is an actress, her credits include horror flick, The Ring and TV’s Crossing Jordan.
+Frost’s daughter, Lindsay Frost, is an actress.
+Her credits include horror flick The Ring and TV’s Crossing Jordan.

 Warren Frost left behind three grandsons.

 One of them is Lucas Giolito, a pitcher for the Chicago White Sox.
-The No 16.
-Overall pick of in the 2012 MLB Draft of the Washington Nationals uses the Seinfeld theme song to get ready for every game.
+The No 16 overall pick of in the 2012 MLB Draft of the Washington Nationals uses the Seinfeld theme song to get ready for every game.

-[Featured Image by Cebas/ Shutterstock]
+[Featured Image by Cebas/Shutterstock]